 You can easily add visual media — including photos, videos, audio files and graphics — to any article or page.
 You can place images, audio, video, and photo galleries in the body text, add captions and credits, resize and make text wrap left or right around any image or other media item.

 But first things first: We can use only content we create ourselves or that we have permission to use.
 Safe places are the public domain; Creative Commons (Flickr has a lot) with proper crediting and the link; some government photos and logos, and items that people expressly give us permission to use IF they have the right to do that.
 (Example: Authors cannot give us permission to use their photo unless it is also OK with the photographer and, perhaps, the publisher.)
 Images from Twitter and Faceboook and other social media are not automatically OK.
 Just because someone puts something on social media does not strip away its copyright protections.
+The Wiki people have written a detailed description of Creative Commons rules.
+Our bottom line, though is that as journalists we CREATE media.
+We do not simply find it.
+So, for images to contribute to your grade or career, they should be your own.

 The “Add Media” button above the body text area allows you to upload and insert photos and other graphics of various sizes anywhere in an article (post).
 Video and Audio should be embedded, as detailed under Adding Video & Audio below.